-I arrived at the U. S. District Court for the Southern District of New York, 500 Pearl Street in Manhattan at 11:45 am on Monday, November 2, 2009.
-The weather was sunny, but a little cooler than the two precious weeks.
+I arrived at the U. S. District Court for the Southern District of New York, 500 Pearl Street in Manhattan at 11:45 am on Monday, October 19, 2009.
+The weather was perfect: about 50°F and sunny.
 I stood in the middle of the plaza in front of the courthouse.
-I did not have my JURY INFO sign, because I did not have the time to replace the one that was seized the previous week.

 I started to pass out the Fully Informed Jury Association (FIJA) pamphlet entitled "A Primer for Prospective Jurors" along with my handout (see below).
 Within a few minutes a Homeland Security police officer approached me, accepted a pamphlet, informed me that I cannot distribute literature on federal property without a permit, and asked me to leave.
 I disagreed with him and said that I would not leave.
 He left momentarily, but soon returned with another officer, and we repeated the conversation.

 Then one officer left the scene, but the other officer stayed and said that the other officer was checking with headquarters.
 In a few minutes he left also.

 I continued distributing literature.
 At 12:10 pm two federal marshals exited the court house and approached me.
 They accepted my literature and informed me that I could not distribute literature on federal property without a permit.
 I stated that I had a permit, and removed my pocket U. S. Constitution from my pocket.
 They informed me that they had the same document.
 I told them to read Amendment I. They returned to the courthouse.